stampit-org/react-stamp/README.md

 ### So what is this?

-This library is the result of wondering about what other ways a React component could be represented.
+`react-stamp` is the result of wondering about what other ways a React component could be represented.
 [Stamps](https://github.com/stampit-org/stamp-specification) are a cool concept and more importantly have proven to be a great alternative to `React.createClass` and the ES2015 `class` due to their composability.

-`reactStamp` accepts one parameter.
-The React library.
+`react-stamp` exports a function that accepts one parameter, the React library.

 ```js
 reactStamp(React?: object): stamp